Akshayiyerg/SwiftUI_CurrencyConvertor/README.md

   ## Overview
 This SwiftUI project is a Lord of the Rings themed currency converter application.

+This Converter is a fun currency conversion app inspired by The Lord of the Rings universe.
+Built with SwiftUI 6 and Swift 6, this app allows users to convert fictional currencies into like Gold Coins, Silver Pennies, and Copper pennies.

 Based on the Udemy course [iOS 18, SwiftUI 6, & Swift 6: Build iOS Apps From Scratch](https://www.udemy.com/course/ios-15-app-development-with-swiftui-3-and-swift-5/).